AakashSasikumar/GroceryBillSplitter/README.md

 4.)
 Cheese x 1 for $5.00: 12
 ```

+## Road Map

+- Receipt image parsing
+- Mobile interface via some chatbot
+  - Maybe a Telegram bot?
+- Integration with Splitwise
+- Explaining how the bill was split through natural language

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Acknowledgements

+- Special thanks to the Continue extension and Claude 3.5 Sonnet v2 for assistance with documentation and code improvements